 - Replacement parts: We found it to be difficult to track down replacement batteries for this model.

 - Difficulty with fine debris on carpet: During the carpet cleaning tests (see our tests here), we noticed some difficulty in capturing the finest debris type (sugar), only cleaning about half of the debris dropped.

-For a low-priced robot vacuum that still has wifi connectivity and a solid cleaning performance, the Roomba 690 could be an excellent option.
 This model has dirt detection which helps it to clean longer on high-traffic areas, but lacks the fancy bells-and-whistles of voice control or advanced memory mapping.